 Feeding your dog onion and garlic powder is extremely harmful and life-threatening.
 In fact, the powder form is more potent than fresh onions.
 Note that they are commonly used in various types of food, including baby food and soups.

-Other forms of onions such as dehydrated, fried, and juiced can also endanger your dog’s life.
-To prevent your dog from accidentally ingesting onions, do not give him human food.
+Other forms of onions, such as dehydrated, fried, and juiced, can also endanger your dog’s life.
+Do not give him human food to prevent your dog from accidentally ingesting onions.

 Make sure to teach children not to share their snacks with dogs.
-Placing your spices in properly labeled containers and storing them in a place where your dog cannot reach them is another good preventive measure.
+Placing your spices in properly labeled containers and storing them where your dog cannot reach them is another good preventive measure.